abdullahkhalids/stac/README.md

       fault-tolerant circuits (basic functionality present but needs improvement)
 * [ ] Export a stim circuit that can be used to compute the threshold of the code.

-Documentation will be made available once the developmental version is ready to be merged into `main`.

 ## Credits